 Building a Resilient Future for AI Systems

-As AI evolves, security needs to develop with it.
-AI cannot be thought of as a standalone piece in an organization’s technology stack anymore.
-Instead, it needs to be part of a wider security strategy that includes data, infrastructure and governance.
+As AI grows, security must grow with it.
+AI can no longer be a separate item in the technology stack of an enterprise.
+Instead it needs to be part of a broader security plan including data, infrastructure and governance.

-In this guide from Noma Security, the insights they shared further reinforce the idea that AI security is a continuous process, not a one-time implementation.
-Threats will continue to evolve, and defences must evolve alongside them.
+The insights they provide in this Noma Security guide further solidify the understanding that AI security is a continual effort, not a one-time installation.
+Threats will continue to evolve, defenders must evolve with them.

-The primary objective is to ensure AI continues to produce value without unacceptable risks.
-This balance will be achieved through collaboration of developers, security teams and policy makers, all working together to protect the next generation of intelligent systems.
+The key is to ensuring that AI continues to deliver value without excessive danger.
+This balance will be reached by collaboration of developers, security teams and policy makers, all working together to defend the next generation of intelligent systems .